-Creating an accurate proposal in response to an RFP (request-for-proposal) can often be time-consuming and tedious, especially for large projects with many components in multiple geographies.
-To simplify the process of creating a project proposal, Field Nation has developed real-time pricing insights built right into our platform that make it easy to budget realistically, segment price estimates based on skill set, and offer pricing for bids that are competitive.
+Creating an accurate data-driven pricing proposal in response to an RFP (request-for-proposal) can often be time-consuming and tedious.
+This is especially difficult for large projects with many components in multiple geographies.
+To simplify the process of creating a project proposal, Field Nation has developed real-time pricing insights built right into our platform.
+This makes it easy to budget realistically, segment price estimates based on skillset, and offer pricing for bids that are competitive.
 Building the best proposal starts with making smart data-driven decisions and can lead to better long-term client relationships.

 Create Accurate Proposals, Fast

 Staying on budget is arguably the most important factor for clients when evaluating proposals.
 Not only can market pricing insights help you win more bids, it can also help you turn a profit.

 Field Nation market pricing insights allow users to view real-time pricing data segmented by type of work and geographic location.
 Specifically, market pricing insights allow you to view historical pricing averages from the past 60 days which are segmented by location and type of work.
 For example, if you want to create a proposal for a project in a new geographic area that you are not accustomed to doing work in.
 Market pricing insights allow you to search for specific geographies and learn more about what a service provider in that market would make for a similar project.
 This allows you to create the most informed project predictions with less time and effort.
 These features enable your business to expand into new markets and bid on projects in any location.

 Estimate Based on Skill Set